nix-xin/shells/README.md

 ### pyFuzz
 Yes, I know.
 It's not really a shell script.
 I didnt want to create a seperate repo for python scripts.
 This at least keeps it consistent with the purpose of the "shells" repo.
 This script is a good template for fuzzing potentially vulnerable servers/services.
 All you need to do is add the TARGET_IP, PORT, and PARAM to be fuzzed.
 Think of vulnserver.exe if you've ever practiced a BoF example.

+### clr_da_logs
+This is a quick n dirty script for clearing your footprints.
+Be completely sure that you are "cleared" to run this script.

+### dns_enumeration
+A small collection of DNS forward, reverse lookups and zone transfer examples.

+### ip_tables
+A simple script that helps you monitor your network traffic using IP Tables.

+### smtp_enumeration
+Another python script that could be helpful in enumerating smtp servers for valid user names.